MobOmega/ekubot/README.md

 A *nearly* pointless Discord Bot.

-To run you need:
+Required dependencies:

-An auth.json file with a token value from your bot
+- An auth.js file with a token

-node_modules "discord.js" module
+- The discord.js node module

 Made by Mob